 I love the texture of soy curls here.
 A touch of garlic powder is just right here, and the edges get a little crispy.
 I could easily destroy all of these while prepping the sauce.Print

-An easy weeknight dish!
+This ginger scallion ramen noodles is an easy weeknight dish!
 Serve as is or add vegan chicken, tofu cubes, mushrooms or vegetables.
 Inspired by Bon Appétit’s Ginger Scallion Ramen Noodles.

 for the vegan chicken